 Once you have taken inventory, you can either call the company to get the parts that are missing, or go ahead and start reading the instructions if they are all there.
 Never, ever, let the box sit around unopened just because you won’t be installing the hitch for a month or so.

-If there are any parts missing you may miss the window of being able to claim that you only received a partial shipment and be able to get a replacement – or ship the whole thing back for a refund.
+There may be one or more parts missing you may miss the window of being able to claim that you only received a partial shipment and be able to get a replacement – or ship the whole thing back for a refund.

 The worst thing is to open the box a month later and realize all you have is a very expensive useless piece of metal junk sitting in your garage, waiting for someone who will take it off your hands.